hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - For science: allow the scientists to compare his work with the def
   - For philosophy: advance the theory of knowledge, deal with problems of older theories

-## Part 2: some structural components of a theory of experience
+## II.
+Some structural components of a theory of experience
 ### 3. Theories
 #### Causality, explanation, and the deduction of predictions
 - Causal explanation def